Going Out For Chinese Food

 small ghetto.
 How quaint.

-Lhasa was when the interesting things started
+When I left, Lhasa was when the interesting things started

 happening.
 I was fortunate enough to witness a "Sky Burial" which